britzl/aws-sdk-lua/README.md

 [![Build Status](https://travis-ci.org/britzl/aws-sdk-lua.svg?branch=master)](https://travis-ci.org/britzl/aws-sdk-lua)

 # AWS SDK for Lua (beta)
 Unofficial AWS SDK for Lua, available for LuaJIT and Lua 5.1 and later.

-The SDK is still in development and should not be considered production ready.
+The SDK has been used in production, specifically GameLift, but several other services are untested.

 For release notes, see the [CHANGELOG](CHANGELOG.md).